Coding Practices

 Unlike regular functions, long names are less problematic for test functions because

-- they are not visible or accessible to the users
+- They are not visible or accessible to the users

-- they are not called repeatedly throughout the codebase
+- They are not called repeatedly throughout the codebase

-If you find yourself attempting to cram data into variable names (e.g. model_2018
+If you find yourself attempting to cram data into variable names (e.g., model_2018

 , model_2019